-10DLC stands for 10 Digit Long Code (often referred to as a Long Number) and is a carrier sanctioned channel for sending Application-to-Person (A2P) messages using a dedicated 10-digit wireline telephone numbers allocated within the North American Numbering Plan (NANP).
+10DLC stands for 10 Digit Long Code (often referred to as a Long Number) and is a carrier sanctioned channel for sending Application-to-Person (A2P) messages using a dedicated 10-digit wireline telephone number allocated within the North American Numbering Plan (NANP).

 10DLC provides several benefits over short code and traditional long numbers:

 Protects recipients from unwanted messages as the brand and campaign will be transparent to all parties in the ecosystem.

 It is an ideal replacement for when shared short codes, which present a higher risk of spam, and when blocked impact ALL senders using the shared code.